Information for Parents and Families

 A: Different medical providers prescribe buprenorphine to treat opioid use disorder.
 All providers who prescribe buprenorphine products must have special training, and they can only take on a certain number of patients at a time.
 Check with your primary care doctor and see if they’re able to prescribe buprenorphine, or willing to get a waiver to prescribe it.
 If your primary care doctor will not personally prescribe buprenorphine, they may know another doctor who will be able to help.

 Medical checkups help keep you and your baby healthy during pregnancy.
 This is called prenatal care.
-Early and regular prenatal care appointments are important for all women, especially those with substance use disorder.
-Prenatal care can inform women about important steps they can take to ensure a healthy pregnancy that protects their infant.
+Early and regular prenatal care appointments are important when you are pregnant, especially for those with substance use disorder.
+Prenatal care can offer information about important steps they can take to ensure a healthy pregnancy that protects their infant.

 Neonatal Opioid Withdrawal Syndrome (NOWS) are symptoms of withdrawal that babies may sometimes develop after birth.
 Symptoms include: